uvwxy/arduino-wifi-traffic-light/Readme.md

 # Wifi Traffic Light

-This project enabled the [wifi traffic](https://www.thingiverse.com/thing:2463193) light to be set from outside via an API.
+This project enables the [wifi traffic](https://www.thingiverse.com/thing:2463193) light to be set from outside via an API.

 ## Building